macacanigra-pl/the-mnl-website/docs/user-guide/function.md

 Fig. 3: The lambda block with a string input and produce a string output
 ///

-Naming a lambda block can be done by connecting the variable block with the lambda block.
+Naming a lambda block can be achieved by connecting the variable block with the lambda block.

 ![workspace](assets/images/lambda-binding.png){title="The lambda block binding with a name"}